kanidm/kanidm/README.md

 like Oauth2 and OIDC.
 To use these from LLDAP you need an external portal like Keycloak, where in Kanidm they are "built in".
 However that is also a strength of LLDAP is that is offers "less" which may make it easier to administer and deploy for you.

+While LLDAP offers a simple Web UI as the primary user management frontend, Kanidm currently only offers administration functionality via its CLI.

 If Kanidm is too complex for your needs, you should check out LLDAP as a smaller alternative.
 If you want a project which has a broader feature set out of the box, then Kanidm might be a better fit.